-Center for Counseling And Psychological Services
+Center For Counseling And Psychological Services

-Hossiella Longoria, Psy.D., Staff Psychologist
+Hossiella Longoria, Psy.D., Director

-Sarah Rohan, MA, Staff Counselor
+Sarah Rohan, MA, LMHC, Staff Counselor

 Carlos Sandoval, M.D., Consulting Psychiatrist

-Currently enrolled students who, by their actions, are considered to be psychologically unable to function adequately as members of the student body may be required to provide a clearance from one of the CCPS psychologists, as a condition for continued enrollment in the university.
-This condition of clearance from a CCPS psychologist also applies to those students who withdraw from the university for psychological or psychiatric treatment and subsequently seek re-admission.
+Currently enrolled students who, by their actions, are considered to be psychologically unable to function adequately as members of the student body may be required to provide a clearance from one of the CCPS psychologists, as a condition for continued enrollment in the University.
+This condition of clearance from a CCPS psychologist also applies to those students who withdraw from the University for psychological or psychiatric treatment and subsequently seek re-admission.

 More information can be found on the Center’s webpage.
 For an appointment or additional information, contact the Center for Counseling and Psychological Services at 305-899-3950.